Clifford Ordia: Constituency projects

-Senator Clifford Ordia has constituency projects spread across all the Five local government areas in his Senatorial District (Edo Central) As a senator, he has not hidden his passion for the development of his people and his country since he assumed office.
-Senator Clifford Ordia alone has facilitated more than 200 intervention projects across his Senatorial District.
-These projects include: construction blocks of classrooms, modern primary Health care centers, rural electrification and drilling of motorized boreholes in different communities.
-Senator Clifford Ordia also, facilitated graduate and non-graduate job opportunities for youths in his Senatorial District.
-The Senator has used his office to facilitate numerous Economic Empowerment for youths and women in his Senatorial District, providing them with income generating items and start-up grants to commence a viable business; the income generating items include: 80 motorcycles, 111 Tricycles, 211 Tomato Grinding Machines, 311 Sewing machines, 86 Hair Dryers, 60 Deep Freezers and 60 Generators.
-Senator Clifford Ordia has so far facilitated the construction of 22 Roads, 28 Blocks of Class Rooms, 7 Health Care Centres, Construction of a modern Psychiatric Building in Irrua Teaching Hospital (ISTH), donation of an ambulance to ISTH, construction of and furnishing of a two Bedroom Doctors Building in Usugbenu, 8 Transformers, over 500 poles of Solar Powered Street Lights.
-The Senator, in the area of agriculture, has donated over 4000 bags of NPK fertilizers to farmers in his Senatorial District.
-He also constructed a modern cassava processing factory for the speedy processing of cassava by Cassava farmers in Edo Central Senatorial District.
-The Senator donated 4 Tractors to Esan Central Farmers Association.
+Ordia has constituency projects spread across all the five local government areas in his senatorial district.
+As a senator, he did not hidden his passion for the development of his people and his country since he assumed office.
+Ordia alone has facilitated more than 200 intervention projects across his senatorial district.
+These projects include: construction blocks of classrooms, modern primary health care centers, rural electrification and drilling of motorized boreholes in different communities.
+Ordia also, facilitated graduate and non-graduate job opportunities for youths in his senatorial district.
+He used his office to facilitate numerous economic empowerment for youths and women in his senatorial district, providing them with income generating items and start-up grants to commence a viable business; the income generating items include: 80 motorcycles, 111 tricycles, 211 tomato grinding machines, 311 sewing machines, 86 hair dryers, 60 deep freezers and 60 generators.
+Ordia facilitated the construction of 22 roads, 28 blocks of class rooms, 7 health care centres, construction of a modern psychiatric building in Irrua Specialist Teaching Hospital (ISTH), donation of an ambulance to ISTH, construction and furnishing of a two bedroom doctors building in Usugbenu, 8 transformers, over 500 poles of solar powered street lights.
+In the area of agriculture, he donated over 4000 bags of NPK fertilizers to farmers in his senatorial district.
+He also constructed a modern cassava processing factory for the speedy processing of cassava by cassava farmers in Edo Central senatorial district.
+He donated 4 tractors to Esan Central Farmers Association.

+Personal life

+He is married to an Ewu woman from Esan Central local government area.
+They have five children.